MetaLoc: Learning to Learn Wireless Localization: The Proposed System

 \subsubsection{Meta-test Stage}

-After the meta-training stage, we have obtained well-trained meta-parameters $\bm{\theta}^*$ that have absorbed the essential characteristics about localization from the historical environments.
-For an unseen task in the new environments $T\sim\mathcal{P}(\tau)$, which contains support set $D_T^{s}$ and query set $D_T^{q}$, we aim to initialize the neural network using ${f_{\bm{\theta}^{*}}}$ with a predefined architecture and learned meta-parameters $\bm{\theta}^{*}$.
-The task-specific adapted parameters $\bm{\theta}_{T}(Q)$ obtained by taking $Q$-steps gradient descent on small support set $D_T^{s}$ can be expressed as
+After the meta-training stage, we obtain well-trained meta-parameters $\bm{\theta}^{*}$ that capture the essential characteristics of localization from historical environments.
+To perform an unseen task in the new environment $T\sim\mathcal{P}(\tau)$ with support set $D_T^{s}$ and query set $D_T^{q}$, we use the pre-trained neural network ${f_{\bm{\theta}^{*}}}$ with a predefined architecture and learned meta-parameters $\bm{\theta}^*$ as initialization.
+Then, we update task-specific adapted parameters $\bm{\theta}_{T}(Q)$ by taking $Q$-steps of gradient descent on the small support set $D_T^{s}$, which is given by: